prasannax1/starships/README.md

  * Due to miniaturization and march of technology, any ship is more powerful than a previous generation's ship of comparable size.

 The ICP was started to come up with craft in the 25m to 100m range, which is too large to be a shuttle but too small to be a starship.
 The ICP designed vehicles should be able to be used as standalone starships or as auxillary vehicles aboard starbases and large starships.

+Each design had to come up with a scientific version and a tactical version.
+The designs were rated primarily on ruggedness, then ease of manufacture.

 ## Magpie Class